 Marjorie Prime shows that science fiction films don’t need expensive special effects for exotic locations to make them interesting.
 Writer-director Michael Almereyda’s film (adapted from a play by Jordan Harrison) is an intimate character piece, with sterling work from its small (but very distinguished) cast.

 Lois Smith is Marjorie, a woman with dementia who spends her days talking with an interactive hologram of her late husband (Jon Hamm).
 Her daughter, Tess (Geena Davis) is somewhat perturbed by the relationship her mother has with the machine, failing to understand how the hologram can offer a connection to the past that she can’t.
 Tess’ husband (Tim Robbins) also spends time with the hologram, helping to programme it and making it more life-like by telling it stories about Marjorie’s life.

 Marjorie Prime is a small and intimate film.
+It might have a small budget but this science fiction drama certainly has a lot of big themes.
 The performances and the film aren’t flashy but they are very poignant and powerful.
-There’s a realism in the film despite it’s futuristic trappings and it will stay with you long after the credits have rolled.
+There’s a realism to the film despite its futuristic trappings and its emotive content will stay with you long after the credits have rolled.